gklpern/IBM-telco-churn-project/README.md

 All trained models were saved for reproducibility and easy access.
 Scikit-learn models were stored with joblib, while PyTorch models were saved using torch.save.
 Models such as:

-    logreg_scaled_dropped.pkl (scaled logistic regression without Churn Score)

-    logreg_scaled_gridsearch.pkl (scaled logistic regression with hyperparameter tuning)

-    logreg_no_scaling.pkl (basic logistic regression without scaling)
+    logreg_scaled_dropped.pkl (scaled logistic regression without Churn Score) logreg_scaled_gridsearch.pkl (scaled logistic regression with hyperparameter tuning) logreg_no_scaling.pkl (basic logistic regression without scaling)
     ann_basic.pth (basic ANN with Churn Score)
     ann_complex_dropped_churnscore.pth (advanced ANN without Churn Score)

-are stored in the models/ directory and can be reloaded without retraining for future evaluation or deployment.

 ## Mode Evaluation

 Multiple models were developed and evaluated to understand the effects of feature and model selection.

     The basic logistic regression achieved an accuracy of 89%, precision 0.87, recall 0.86, and F1-score 0.87.
 However, it struggled with predicting the minority class (churn=1), showing low recall due to data imbalance.
     Applying feature scaling and GridSearchCV improved results to 93% accuracy, precision 0.90, recall 0.91, and F1-score 0.91, reducing the impact of class imbalance.
     The basic neural network (MLP) with scaled data scored slightly lower, with 88% accuracy, precision, recall, and F1 all at 0.88.
 This showed that more complex models do not always guarantee better performance and that inappropriate model choice can worsen results.

 After removing the "Churn Score" feature (which had shown very high correlation during exploratory data analysis), performance dropped:

     Logistic regression accuracy fell to 80%, with precision 0.76, recall 0.65, and F1-score 0.70.
     The advanced ANN with dropout and batch normalization (trained without the Churn Score) achieved better results than logistic regression, with 84% accuracy, 0.80 precision, 0.72 recall, and 0.76 F1-score.

 This demonstrated that while the "Churn Score" was an important predictive feature, a well-regularized neural network could partially compensate for its removal.